interwebology/kubernetes_api_tester/README.md

 ## Tests Timeouts and escalation Failures

-This script tries to return pods because just returning nodes doesn't account for the API's escalation failures.
-We have seen both issues in the wild with kube-apiserver.
+This script tries to return pods with 'kubectl get pods' because just returning nodes with 'kubectl get nodes' doesn't account for the API's escalation failures.
+We have seen both issues in the wild with kube-apiserver in earlier versions of Kubernetes.

 Checking pods with 'get pods' covers the two different ways I have seen the API fail.
 Getting pods resources will test the auth function of the service as well as timeouts / etc.